HD60Hz/squad-lab1-store/README.md

 ```shell script
 python storify/scraper.py
 ```
 OH!!
-We get all the html page content as bytes. it is not explotable as is.
+We get all the html page content as ``bytes``. it is not explotable as is.
 We need to parse it

 #### Beautiful Soup 4
 [BS4](http://www.crummy.com/software/BeautifulSoup/) is a Python library for parsing and pulling data out of HTML and XML files.
 It provides ways to navigate, search, and modify the parse tree (soup)